jianghaizhi/DELL-Alienware-Aurora-R7-macOS/README.md

 # Update log

+**2019/03/03**

+To fix kernel panic which is potentially caused by Intel graphics card: uncheck config.plist/Graphics/Inject Intel

 **2019/03/02**

 The newest USB port limit patches, you can choose to use either these patches or the customed SSDT patch.